Friday, 22 November 2024

 Adobe clarifies new terms for Creative Cloud after user backlash, addressing concerns about content ownership and AI training.

 Adobe recently updated the terms and conditions for its widely-used Creative Cloud suite of photo and video editing apps, leading to a wave of protests from users.
 The new rules appeared to give Adobe rights to “access [user] content through both automated and manual methods, such as for content review.”
 Following the backlash, Adobe clarified on Friday in a direct quote: “We want to make it clear that we do not own artists’ works nor will we use their content to train AI systems like Firefly.
-Our intention is to enhance the and ensure responsible content moderation, not to infringe on user rights.”
+Our intention is to enhance the user experience and ensure responsible content moderation, not to infringe on user rights.”

 User backlash over new terms